johnkerl/miller/docs6b/docs/reference-verbs.md

 -h|--help Show this message.
 </pre>

-This groups together records having the same schema (i.e. same ordered list of field names) which is useful for making sense of time-ordered output as described in :doc:`record-heterogeneity` -- in particular, in preparation for CSV or pretty-print output.
+This groups together records having the same schema (i.e. same ordered list of field names) which is useful for making sense of time-ordered output as described in [Record Heterogeneity](record-heterogeneity.md) -- in particular, in preparation for CSV or pretty-print output.

 <pre>
 <b>mlr cat data/het.dkvp</b>